SoloVid/Thy/docs/language-design.md

 ### Reserved Value Names

-These values/functions have an interface like stuff you can write in thy, but you couldn't actually (most of these) implement them in thy.
+These values/functions have an interface like stuff you can write in thy, but you couldn't actually implement them in thy.

 - `array`: define an array
 - `arrayMutable`: define a mutable array